-Therefore, an English handwritten will includes the signature of the testator and two witnesses.
+Therefore, an English handwritten includes the signature of the testator and two witnesses.

 Spanish wills: contrary to the formalities required for other types of wills, holographic wills are not executed before a notario (Spanish notary public).
 S688 of the Spanish Civil Code establishes that, for a holographic will to be valid, it must be entirely written by the testator, be signed by the testator, and include the full date of execution.
 That said, a holographic will must be sent to a notario within five years of the date of death of the testator, so it can then be proved and be duly registered.

-Therefore, a Spanish handwritten will only includes the signature of the testator.
+Therefore, a Spanish handwritten only includes the signature of the testator.

 3. Joint, mutual and mirror wills